MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/file-column-data.md

 - Upload the file in chunks using Web API

 > [!NOTE]
-> You should verify whether the column maximum file size is large enough to accept the file you are uploading.
+> - You should verify whether the column maximum file size is large enough to accept the file you are uploading.
 More information: [Check maximum file size](#check-maximum-file-size).
+> - You can also use these APIs to upload image column data.
+More information: [Use image column data](image-column-data.md)

 ### Use Dataverse messages to upload a file